 10.2.3 No final grade assigned

-Where a student cannot be awarded a final grade or an interim grade for a unit at the end of the study period, the grade will remain blank.
-If no final grade has been assigned to the unit within twelve months of the end of the study period, a Fail (NN) or Fail Ungraded (NU) grade will be assigned to the unit.
+Where a student cannot be awarded a final result for a unit at the end of the study period, an interim grade will be recorded or the grade will remain blank.
+If no final grade has been assigned to the unit by the deadline set by the University, a Fail (NN) or Fail Ungraded (NU) grade will be assigned to the unit.

 10.2.4 Record of results for credit